ethereum/consensus-specs/specs/networking/p2p-interface.md

 ### Why are the topics strings and not hashes?

 Topics names have a hierarchical structure.
-In the future, gossipsub may support wildcard subscriptions (e.g. subscribe to all children topics under a root prefix).
-Using hashes as topic names would preclude us from leveraging such features going forward.
-No security guarantees are lost as a result of choosing plaintext topic names, since the domain is finite anyway.
+In the future, gossipsub may support wildcard subscriptions (e.g. subscribe to all children topics under a root prefix) by way of prefix matching.
+Enforcing hashes for topic names would preclude us from leveraging such features going forward.

+No security or privacy guarantees are lost as a result of choosing plaintext topic names, since the domain is finite anyway, and calculating a digest's preimage would be trivial.

+Furthermore, the ETH2 topic names are shorter their digest equivalents (asuming SHA-256 hash), so hashing topics would bloat messages unnecessarily.

 ### Why are there `SHARD_SUBNET_COUNT` subnets, and why is this not defined?